APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

+   o  Clarified the precondition list to specify that the resolver had
+      performed DNSSEC-validation by setting the AD bit in the response

+   o  Clarified the language referring to the operation of RFC8145
+      signalling.

+   From -08 to -09:

    o  Incorporated Paul Hoffman's PR # 15 (Two issues from the
       Hackathon) - https://github.com/APNIC-Labs/draft-kskroll-sentinel/